workflowhub-eu/about/README.md

-This is the repository for the Workflow Hub info website hosted at: https://about.workflowhub.eu/
+This is the repository for the WorkflowHub info website hosted at: https://about.workflowhub.eu/